 - 60. Plaintiff repeats and realleges all prior paragraphs as though fully set forth herein. - 61.
 The State's acts and/or omissions have resulted in Plaintiff CS-Entities suffering pre-condemnation damages in an amount to be determined at trial, due to the massive delays in processing Plaintiffs' pending, and conditionally approved, subdivision maps thereby freezing continuing development of the Coyote Springs Master Planned Development. - 62.
-The pre-condemnation taking of Plaintiff's property by the public mandates compensation under Article I, Section 8 of the Nevada Constitution, requiring the State to pay full and just compensation to Plaintiffs CS-Entities in an amount to be determined. - 63.
+The pre-condemnation taking of Plaintiff's property by the public mandates compensation under the Fourteenth Amendment to the United States Constitution and Article I, Section 8 of the Nevada Constitution, requiring the State to pay full and just compensation to Plaintiffs CS-Entities in an amount to be determined. - 63.
 As a further result of Defendants' wrongful conduct, the CS-Entities have been required to retain legal counsel to prosecute this action.
 Plaintiffs are therefore entitled to recover their reasonable attorney's fees and costs of suit incurred in this action.